nubomedia/nubomedia-cdn-tutorial/README.md

 Copyright © 2016 [NUBOMEDIA].
 Licensed under [LGPL v2.1 License].

-nubomedia-cdn-tutorial
+nubomedia-repository-tutorial
 =============================

-NUBOMEDIA Tutorial: WebRTC with recording capabilities to repository and publishing on user's Content Distribution Network (CDN).
+NUBOMEDIA Tutorial: WebRTC with recording capabilities to repository.

 What is NUBOMEDIA
 -----------------